 Get the Appraisal Sooner Rather than Later

 In order to list your home for sale and get your agent to actively market the place, you will need to know the home’s true value.
 You will also want to know about any potential issues that need to be fixed now so that you can get to work on it.

 Getting the appraisal scheduled and out of the way lets you focus on keeping the home clean and tidy for potential buyers rather than holding your breath and wondering what else you need to do to sell the home.

 In contrast, waiting to get an appraisal after you have an offer could present issues.
 What if the home is valued less than you hoped?
 What if the home’s value meets your expectations, but there is a repair that needs to be made before closing on the sale?
 All of these kinds of issues can be avoided by scheduling the appraisal as soon as you can.

 Closing Thoughts on Steps To Prepare Your Home For an Appraisal

-It is much easier on the home seller to prepare for the appraisal when they know what to expect.
+It is much easier for the home seller to prepare for the appraisal when they know what to expect.
 The appraiser will be looking at the following items when they put together their report on your home.

 - The exterior condition of your home and property